RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 fundamentally easier to do when I'm not in the familiar environment of Emacs and Dvorak.
 Mental ruts are definitely a real phenomenon.

+This is also all related to humility.
+Specifically, the humility of being a beginner.
+But it's not just humility that you get out of being a beginner, you also get the chance to be the one who doesn't know.
+This is hard for me.
+Really hard.
+I've spent most of my life avoiding situations where I didn't know things, and when I found myself in them despite my efforts, I usually resort to not saying anything as a way of hiding the fact that I don't know.

+It was, in a lot of ways, a big thing for me to pair program with Zach on his computer, using a QWERTY layout and vim as the editor.
+One of the hardest parts about it though, was that it was unacknowledged that this was hard.
+And that I have a belief, however valid or not, that most vim users would not be willing to do the same thing.